r4inyb0w/t3020/README.md

 # T3020   Repo for ELEN3020

-Name: Scott Hazelhurst
+Name: Samantha Thurgood
-Date: 7 June
+Date: 8 June

 # Description of code -- for question 1.1 and 1.2